Cardiac Medical Malpractice Lawyers Fighting For You

 Since heart surgery is incredibly risk and complicated, there are a number of different risks associated with the procedure.
 This can include arrhythmias (irregular heartbeats), damage sustained to heart tissues, or tissues in the lungs, liver and kidneys.

 Cases of cardiac medical malpractice are rare, but do occur.
 It’s important to understand that each case is unique.
-Since cardiac surgeries are so complicated, there is always the risk of illness, injury or even death.
-This does not necessarily mean that ta doctor was negligent or has committed malpractice.
+Since cardiac surgeries are complicated, there is always the risk of illness, injury or even death.
+This does not necessarily mean that the doctor was negligent or has committed malpractice.

-Some medical malpractice cases that are specific to cardiac surgeries are as follows:
+Some medical malpractice cases that are specific to cardiac surgeries include:

 Cardiac surgeons also run the risk of leaving foreign objects in the body, misdiagnosis, operating on the wrong portion of the heart or body, and making incorrect incisions, which could seriously harm the patient.